 The following subsections discuss basic characteristics of the Active Zones of each street type, and provide recommended dimensions for Active Zone elements, as well as additional guidelines for each street type.
 Note that Downtown Streets are divided into two types-Type A and Type B, which is explained further in Section 2.1.2.B, Table 1.
+Note: Generally, street sections provided in Section 3.6.9 of the Sector Plan override street sections and dimensions provided in this section.

-Georgia Avenue, a Downtown Boulevard (top), Cameron Street, a Downtown Street (bottom)
+Georgia Avenue, a Downtown Boulevard (top) Cameron Street, a Downtown Street (bottom)